Bisonai/orakl/docs/v0.1/prepayment.md

 ## How to use Prepayment?

 In the current stage, it is possible to control **Prepayment** only directly through smart contract interface.
-However, we are planning to make a user-friendly interface to create new account, deposit or withdraw KLAY and modify list of approved consumers.
+However, we are planning to make a user-friendly interface to create new account, deposit or withdraw KLAY, and modify list of approved consumers.
 Stay tuned!

 There are [prerequisites that you have to do](#prerequisites) before you can use your **Prepayment** account to pay for Orakl Network services.
-If you are interested in more auxiliary functions defined on Prepayment smart contract, see [Other functions section](#other-functions).
+If you are already experienced with the basic prerequisities, you might be interested in [other auxiliary functions defined on Prepayment smart contract](#other-functions).

 The rest of the page is a description functions defined on `Prepayment` smart contract that are split to two groups.